RV Rebuild Retrospectives: Slide

 It’s really nice to be able to fully stretch out somewhere inside the Toaster that’s not the bed.

-Our couch turns into a double size guest bed
+Our couch turns into a double size guest bed (which we’ve used multiple times).

 The space underneath the whole length of the couch is storage.